Shopify Payments for the United States

 More details can be found in the Shopify Payments Terms of Service (TOS).

-Bank account requirements for Shopify Payments
+Banking requirements for Shopify Payments

-Make sure that your bank account meets the following requirements before you connect it to Shopify Payments:
+Shopify Payments payouts can be sent to a Shopify Balance account or an eligible external account.
+If using an external account, make sure that your bank account meets the following requirements before you connect it to Shopify Payments:

-- The bank account is a full checking account with a bank in the United States in USD currency.
+• The bank account is a full checking account with a bank in the United States in USD currency.

-- The bank account is eligible for ACH transfers.
+• The bank account is eligible for ACH transfers.

 Checking accounts that are set up to accept only wire transfers don't work with Shopify Payments.
 Savings accounts, flex-currency accounts, and money-transferring services that mimic bank accounts aren't supported by Shopify Payments.
-Although virtual bank accounts are supported, you might experience more payout failures with these accounts.
+Although non-Shopify virtual accounts are supported, you might experience more payout failures with these accounts.

 To confirm that your account can accept the transfer type listed for your region, contact your bank.